silversunseven/Ansible/learning_RHCSA.md

 CREATE_HOME     yes

 ```
-The `chage` command changes the number of days between password changes and the date of the last password change.
+The `chage` command `( NOT PWAGE!!!! )` changes the number of days between password changes and the date of the last password change.
 This information is used by the system to determine when a user
        must change their password.

 CMDLINE: `chage -d <lastday> -m <mindays> -M <maxdays> -W <warndays> -I -E <expiredate> USERNAME`
-* `<last days>` is the # of days since 1970 since last change.
+* `-d <last days>` is the # of days since 1970 since last change.
 Probably wouldnt want to change that, unless needed

 eg: `chage -m 5 -M 90 -W 10 -I 3 -E 30 bababutt` results in :
 ironman:$6$Sa3CEa7va56INP3Q$zC4sGsgJAn0RjeYfD4Yh5STzc7CSV6oRez3jgb0tvkygUGxa3R.lNgnQvDF/K5W8bQZZUUjWjdDBt4RcOOx2l0:19949:`5`:`90`:`10`:`3`:`30`: